-Stranger Things S4 sounds better thanks to Sennheiser's ever-morphing AMBEO
+Stranger Things S4 sounds better thanks to Sennheiser's ever-morphing Ambeo

 “Re-recording mixers often tell me that it better translates their detailed immersive mix work to stereo,” says Scott Kramer, Manager for Sound Technology at Netflix.
 “Crucially, this process preserves the original sound mix and respects creative intent with a remarkably clean sound.”

 Not a codec, then, but a more effective downmixer, and one which doesn’t require the sound mixing team on a movie to create an entirely separate mix.
-Instead a preview tool enables the mixing team to compare stereo with AMBEO during post-production, able to adjust from full AMBEO effect to standard stereo mixdown, or exclude specific channels.
+Instead a preview tool enables the mixing team to compare stereo with Ambeo during post-production, able to adjust from a full Ambeo effect to a standard stereo mixdown, and to exclude specific channels.

-“What sets Sennheiser apart from other solutions is that the AMBEO rendering respects the original mix, tonal balance and dialog integrity,” explains Dr Renato Pellegrini of Sennheiser’s AMBEO team.
+“What sets Sennheiser apart from other solutions is that the Ambeo rendering respects the original mix, tonal balance and dialogue integrity,” explains Dr Renato Pellegrini of Sennheiser’s Ambeo team.
 “In a nutshell, Sennheiser 2-Channel Spatial Audio seeks to translate mixer intent, not to overpower it.”